hummingbot/hummingbot/documentation/docs/developers/connectors/task3.md

 Calling of both [\_update_balances()](#_update_balances) and [\_update_order_status()](#_update_order_status) functions is determined by the `_poll_notifier` variable.

 For perpetual connectors, the [\_update_account_positions()](#_update_account_positions) should also be called here.
-In addition, for exchanges which require a REST API call to update the funding information, this can be initiated by the status polling loop as well.

 `_poll_notifier` is an `asyncio.Event` object that is set in the `tick()` function.
 It is set after every `SHORT_POLL_INTERVAL` or `LONG_POLL_INTERVAL` depending on the `last_recv_time` of the `_user_stream_tracker`.